Table of Contents

-Commercial property insurance is a key coverage that no businesses can do without.
+Commercial property insurance is a key coverage that no business can do without, but have you heard of replacement costs insurance?
 Even people who are running a small business from their own homes and rely on homeowner’s insurance to cover potential losses should add business contents insurance at least to their insurance program in order to provide more complete coverage for potential business losses.

 Naturally, the type of business you run and the location of your business are generally the two most important characteristics that will determine how expensive your commercial property insurance will be.
 For example, if you are running a restaurant in a region of California in which earthquakes and wildfires are a common occurrence, your premiums will obviously be higher than if you are buying insurance for a tech startup in Nebraska.

-While the processes of buying personal homeowner’s insurance and commercial property insurance can be quite different – simply because the considerations that go into creating your coverage are often very different – one thing is the same: you need to make a decision between “actual cash value” and “replacement cost” coverage when defining the type of coverage that works best for your the risk profile of your business or home.
+While the processes of buying personal homeowner’s insurance and commercial property insurance can be quite different – simply because the considerations that go into creating your coverage are often very different – one thing is the same: you need to make a decision between “actual cash value” and “replacement costs insurance” when defining the type of coverage that works best for the risk profile of your business or home.

 Let’s take a look at what these two property insurance coverage options entail, how they differ from one another, and why knowing the difference between the two is very important.